boardroom-inc/Boardroom-live-protocols/README.md

 # Boardroom Live Protocols

-This app lists all live protocols on Boardroom.io and generates markdown table for documentation
+This app lists all live protocols on Boardroom.io